by James Fletcher

 Using AI seems like it would a minefield of random course-corrections and unexpected tangents, both narratively and visually.
 How was the experience and how difficult is it to maintain a coherent story structure and character arc?

-“It was far crazier to work with this technology than the spring of ‘23 when I began.
+“In the summer of ’23, it was far crazier to work with this technology.
 It was like working with wild horses.
-You can get a split second of usable footage and then it all breaks away.
-Characters run in and out of the shot.
+You can get a split second of usable footage before it all breaks away.
+Characters run in and out of the frame.
 Faces morph or sometimes heads roll off the body.
 This happens so many times; at one point in Window Seat, a character’s body cuts in half mid-shot, and I kept it in the film, adding a samurai slice sound to go with it.

 The music is entirely AI generated.

-“With that said, these composers are optimistic about using AI in the future.
+“Yes it is one of the highlights of the movie.
 I always tell people who are uncomfortable about AI, to start playing with it.
 It is only going to raise the standard in the end, it will give anyone the ability to make good films, and it will give great filmmakers the ability to make even greater ones than they ever thought possible.”

 On the technical side, can you explain the AI you used in producing DreadClub, and offer some insights into how you approached and created the film?
 Does the process allow for story revision or scene changes after it’s generated?
 Are there any unique challenges that would surprise someone working with traditional storytelling devices?

 “One of the advantages to AI is that you can rewrite any area of the production at any point.
-I could even go in right now and add things.
+I could even go in right now and add or change things.
 I do like the idea in art of having a hard finish though and representing a moment in time.

-“The end result is the first 100 % AI movie with all sound, music, visuals, and performance AI generated.
-The best thing I can say about DreadClub though, is that people can enjoy it without having any idea that it was AI.
+“But the end result is first full-length animated film with 100% of its sound, music, video, and performances made with AI tools.
+The best thing I can say though is that people can enjoy it without having any idea that it was AI.
 You really just get into this whole vampire mystery, and this love story between Betty and Duchamps.”

 What was the most surprising aspect of the final film for you personally?

-“Aimy in a Cage was an ensemble with twenty actors, and a crew of thirty.
-DreadClub is a cast and crew of just me.
+“The most surprising thing to me is the ensemble cast.
+All the characters felt like real people.
+Aimy in a Cage was an ensemble with twenty actors, and a crew of thirty.
+DreadClub is a cast and crew of just me with 40 speaking parts.

 “In both cases, when a film is over, it’s over.
 Saying goodbye to real people who will stay with you forever, vs saying bye to 100 % imaginary machine people, carries similar emotions.

-“I go back and forth between whether this is a beautiful thing, or whether it’s straight out of Black Mirror.
-Even I don’t know.
-Mind you, it is really not that surprising when you consider the solo process of writing novels.
+“Mind you, it is really not that surprising when you consider the solo process of writing novels.
 It’s just jarring for films because it is so new.”

 The film really pays homage to numerous ‘80s and ‘90s anime styles in the best way possible.
 What were your influences regarding the visuals and storyline for DreadClub and can you describe specific character creation?